stolarskimateusz/MESH_docs/MESH HTTP API.md

 |Content-Type: application/octet-stream

 ### Download message
-Download a message which has been sent to a mailbox.
+Retrieve a message based on its message_id.

 property|value
 --- | ---